-For every CoreLogic estimate that is created, several pricing database parameters are specified by the company originating the claim.
-Examples of some parameters include the applicable version of the database, O&P values, and other variables.
-Typically, estimates that originate from an insurance carrier will continue to reflect their profile/settings even when that estimate is reassigned to another entity like a service provider or independent adjuster.
+For every CoreLogic estimate that is created in CoreLogic Estimate[TM], several pricing database parameters are specified by the company originating the claim.
+Examples of some parameters include: the applicable version of the database, General Contractor Overhead and Profit values, and other variables.
+Typically, estimates in CoreLogic Estimate[TM] that originate from an insurance carrier will continue to reflect the carrier settings even when that estimate is reassigned to another entity like a service provider or independent adjuster.

-Items like those in the Pricing Database will typically automatically populate with the original assignment based on the property address and will not need to be updated.
-If any updates are needed, any of these components may be adjusted by the estimator and all changes will be recorded and available for review.
+Data points such as Item Actions from the applicable CoreLogic Construction Cost Database will typically populate with the original assignment based on the property address and will not need to be updated.
+If any updates are needed, any of these components may be adjusted by the estimator and all changes will be recorded and available for review within CoreLogic EstimateTM.